Genicular Artery Embolization (GAE)

 - High-tech tools and advanced procedures to make your care as simple and painless as possible

-- Nationally recognized research that improves patient outcomes
+- Nationally-recognized research that improves patient outcomes

-Our orthopedic care is ranked as among the best in the nation.
+Our interventional radiologists are experts at minimally invasive procedures like GAE, and our orthopedic care is ranked as among the best in the nation.

 What is GAE?